Drepanosauromorpha: Drepanosaurs as archosauromorphs and the abandonment of Avicephala

 In 1998, Dilkes argued that drepanosaurs were close relatives of tanystropheids, and his phylogenetic analysis has been used by many other authors.
 Gottmann-Quesada and Sander (2009) included one member of Drepanosauridae, Megalancosaurus, in their analysis of archosauromorph relationships; it was found to be one of the most basal known members of Archosauromorpha and the sister taxon of Protorosaurus.

 In a later study, Renesto et al. demonstrated that Senter's 2004 cladogram was based on poorly defined characters and data.
 The resulting phylogeny was therefore very unusual compared to any other previous study on drepanosaurs or related taxa.
 The new cladogram proposed in this last study abandoned both Avicephala (because it was polyphyletic) and Simiosauria.
 Senter's definition of Simiosauria included Sauria as an external specifier, causing the clade to become obsolete in Renesto et al.'s study (where drepanosaurs nested within Sauria).
 Renesto and colleagues instead defined a new clade, Drepanosauromorpha, as the least inclusive clade containing Hypuronector limnaios and Megalancosaurus preonensis.
 A more inclusive taxon, Elyurosauria ("lizard with coiled tail"), was erected in order to include all the drepanosaurs with coiled tails.
 Vallesaurus is thus more derived than Hypuronector (as shown by its morphology).
 Drepanosaurus and Megalancosaurus were also placed in a new taxon named Megalancosaurinae.

 The alternative cladogram presented in Renesto et al. (2010).

-Renesto et al. (2010) used modified versions of the matrices from the earlier analyses of Laurin (1991) and Dilkes (1998) in order to determine the phylogenetic position of Drepanosauromorpha within Diapsida.
+Renesto et al. (2010) used modified versions of the matrices from the earlier analyses of Laurin (1991) and Dilkes (1998) in order to determine the phylogenetic position of Drepanosauromorpha within Sauropsida.
 The analyses using Laurin's matrix recovered drepanosaurs either as the sister group of the clade containing Prolacerta, Trilophosaurus and Hyperodapedon, (Archosauromorpha), or in unresolved polytomy with Archosauromorpha and Lepidosauromorpha.
 The analyses using Dilkes' matrix recovered drepanosaurs either as "protorosaur" archosauromorphs and the sister taxon to the clade containing Tanystropheus, Langobardisaurus and Macrocnemus, or in unresolved polytomy with Lepidosauromorpha, Choristodera and several archosauromorph clades.
 Renesto et al. (2010) concluded that avicephalan synapomorphies proposed by Senter (2004) are merely evolutionary convergences caused by common lifestyle shared by drepanosaurids, coelurosauravids and Longisquama.
 The authors did not rule out the possibility that drepanosaurs and Longisquama might really be close relatives.

 The phylogenetic study published by Buffa et al. (2024) did not recover "avicephalans" as closely related.
 The authors' phylogenetic analysis recovered Drepanosauromorpha as allokotosaurian archosauromorphs, specifically as the sister group of trilophosaurids.